 - Appointments in State Archaeological Departments and Museums

-- Roles in Ministry of Culture, Tourism, and Education
+- Roles in the Ministry of Culture, Tourism, and Education

 - Contributions to language digitization and manuscript preservation initiatives